cozy/cozy-proxy/docs/client/migration-to-cozy-v3.md

 The initial onboardedSteps are disappearing to be fetched later in the process.

 ## Dealing without saving first steps
 With Cozy v3, we cannot save the step progression anymore, at least for the steps before the passphrase step.
-So both `welcome` and `agreement` steps should not have a `save` method anymore (So if the user leaves the onboarding before completing the `password` step, she will have to start from `welcome` step the next time she will access her Cozy).
+So both `welcome` and `agreement` steps should not have a `save` method anymore (So if the user leaves the onboarding before completing the `password` step, he will have to start from `welcome` step the next time he will access his Cozy).

 The first three steps will be saved with the passphrase, in the current `password` step.
 We have to ensure that Cozy v3 is ready to handle an `onboardedSteps` property.
 We may also now ignore saving the first two steps in the `onboardedSteps` property.